Dimensions of Law Student Wellbeing

 1. ‘Canes Central is the student hub for both financial aid related inquires and questions about student accounts.
 There are a variety of ways to connect with ‘Canes Central: students can search for information under Get Help With…, open a virtual ticket by Submitting a Casewalk inschedule an appointment, or contact ‘Canes Central by phone.

 2. Miami Law has its own in depth Financial Wellness Page, which includes guidance on budgeting and making smart financial decisions during and after law school.
-Students who have further questions about planning their finances both in law school, during bar prep, and after starting one’s career are also encouraged to reach out to Assistant Director of Student Life Odetta Clarke.

 3. The Law School Admissions Office also offers a number of extremely helpful financial informational resources, tips and FAQS for both incoming and current law students.
 This resource is particularly helpful for managing and being mindful of important dates associated with financial aid and tuition.